-Construction of the bioretention swales will occur in phases, with preparation work beginning in July 2013 and major street construction occurring over two seasons in 2014 and 2015.
+Construction of the bioretention swales (roadside rain gardens) will occur in phases, with preparation work beginning in July 2013 and major street construction occurring over two seasons in 2014 and 2015.

-March 24, 2014 Update -- weekly constuction updates are now posted on the project home page.
+March 2015 Update -- weekly construction updates will be posted on the project home page.

 Barton CSO Control Project area